jlbradley1844/jlbradley1844.github.io/_drafts/virtues-intermediate-exercises.md

 stages.
 I'm not too eager to draw generalizations about entire generations of youth; if you think the problem is lack of character cultivation - whose fault is that?
-My personal tendency is to think most millenials get a raw deal from scociety.
+My personal tendency is to think most millenials get a raw deal from their elders.
 I personally was quite lucky in being able to get a college education and being inclined toward a profession that pays well.
-I certainly wouldn't want to be in the position of a hard-working twentysomething male who wasn't academically inclined and who has trouble finding work in a chosen trade that pays well; even if you have a job, people without a degree can increasingly find contracting marriage difficult through no fault of their own.
+I certainly wouldn't want to be in the position of a hard-working twentysomething male who isn't academically inclined and who has trouble finding work in a chosen trade that pays well; even if you have a job, people without a degree can increasingly find contracting marriage difficult through no fault of their own.